 Completed two years of successful teaching under a professional teaching license

-- Completed a master's degree
+Completed a master's degree

-- Completed a prescribed educational administration program
+Completed an approved educational administration program

-- Passed the Ohio Assessments for Educators Education Leadership test #015
+Passed the Ohio Assessments for Educators Education Leadership test #015

-- Received the recommendation of the head of teacher education of the institution attended
+Received the recommendation of the head of teacher education of the institution attended

-- Passed a criminal background (FBI / BCI) check
+Passed a criminal background (FBI / BCI) check

 Required Courses for Principal's License:

-EDAD 572 Student Personnel
+EDAD 574 Supervision & Professional Development||EDAD 572 Student Personnel Services|

-EDAD 570 Curriculum &
+EDAD 570 Curriculum & Instruction

-|EDAD 586 Technology &|
+|EDAD 586 Technology & Assessment for Administrators|

 EDAD 584 Organization &

-Administration of Special
+Administration of Special Education